Town Office

 • Establish valuable professional connections and network.

-Prairie Crocus Community Fund would like to expand their Committee to include more members and encourage anyone interested in growing the not-for-profits and charities in the Prairie Crocus Region to reach out to Helene Nicholson.
-E: helene@cfsea.ca.
-P: 403-866-8901.
 Stay tuned.
-Grant cycles are twice a year, March and September.
-Those interested are encouraged to attend the fall Grant Writing Workshop which is held virtually.
-This fall it will be held August 8, 2024 from Noon to 1:00 pm.
+Grant cycles are twice a year, March and August.
+Those interested are encouraged to attend the August Grant Writing Workshop which is held virtually.
+This fall it will be held August 6, 2025 from Noon to 1:00 pm.